 - Intermittent airbag light – The airbag light may turn on and off randomly.

 Without reading the codes, there is no easy way to know why the BMW airbag light is on.
 With that said, a few common causes and trouble spots often trigger the BMW airbag warning light.
 We don’t recommend replacing parts without pulling the airbag codes first.

 Passenger’s occupancy sensor

+A defective passenger seat weight sensor is the most common issue causing the BMW airbag light to come on.
 The sensor is installed under the passenger seat cushion and detects if the passenger is over a certain weight.
 If the person is not over the weight limit (ex., a child), the passenger airbag will not deploy in case of an accident because it can cause injuries to the child.
 This sensor fails very frequently and is often the culprit.

 Usually, suppose the seat occupancy sensor is defective on your BMW.
-In that case, you will get a warning on your iDrive screen with a message stating a passenger airbag problem or passenger airbag off.
+In that case, you will get a warning on your iDrive screen with a message stating a passenger airbag problem or off.

 Fixing this problem requires the removal of the seat and seat cushion.
 At the dealer, this problem will cost you $500+.
 If you have DIY skills, you can replace the passenger seat sensor.
 A replacement passenger seat mat sensor can be purchased online for under $200.
-Check out this listing of BMW Passenger Weight Sensor on eBay.

 Low Battery Voltage